 PASTOR STEVEN CANNOT RETURN TO UGANDA.
 Please prevent his deportation!

-Thank you for your attention to this matter.
 As this information is shared in ever widening circles, think how many we could reach!
 When you know you’ve taken a step to make a difference, the reward is incalculable.

 How about you?
 What motivates you to take an action step like this; what keeps you from doing so?